-Individual elements such as used for a skate spot range in cost from \$2,000 to \$10,000 each with the material being concrete with a steel edge protection.
+Individual elements such as those used to create a skate spot range in cost from \$2,000 to \$10,000 in 2019 dollars, each with materials being concrete with a steel edge protection.

 A central facility can range in price dramatically, dependent upon size and features.
 Costs to design and build a skate park depend upon the complexity of the space and its design.
-The examples shown on page 12 range in costs from \$150,000 to \$175,000 for a 3,000 - 4,000 square foot facility, with the understanding that specific site conditions may affect this estimate.
+The examples shown on this page range in 2019 dollars from \$150,000 to \$175,000 for a 3,000 - 4,000 square foot facility, with the understanding that specific site conditions may affect this estimate.
 Estimated costs include general earthwork, drainage, concrete, and steel.
 Costs do not include landscaping, lighting, shade structures or other site amenities.